 The US 30% Club was launched in June 2014 with a goal of achieving 30 per cent female directors on Standard and Poor’s 100 boards by 2020: the goal was reached in March 2021 when 30.47 per cent of S&P 100 board directors were women.
+Now, all S&P 100 boards have at least one female director.

-“While there are now more college-educated women in the workforce than men – and women continue to be ambitious – women’s representation in leadership roles still lags and is not keeping pace,” says Phuong, a lawyer, who has worked in Singapore, Australia and Hong Kong in both private practice and as an in-house general counsel for technology and finance industries.
+“While there are now more college-educated women in the workforce than men – and women continue to be ambitious – women’s representation in leadership roles still lags and is not keeping pace,” says Phuong Trinh, a lawyer, who has worked in Singapore, Australia and Hong Kong in both private practice and as an in-house general counsel for technology and finance industries.

 Phuong was recently shortlisted for the 2024 Women in Finance Asia Awards, and has had just two female bosses in her 20-year career.
 “Having someone sponsor you is key: giving you the opportunities you don’t feel ready for yourself until someone is advocating for you.